Evade ChatGPT Detectors via A Single Space: Introduction

-These detection methods typically assume the existence of {\it distributional gaps} between human-generated and AI-generated content, with detection achieved by identifying these gaps.
-We devide the detection methods into white-box and black-box detection. {\it White-box} detection methods leverage or estimate the internal states of the language model to model the distributional gaps, incorporating word distributions~\cite{gehrmann2019gltr}, probability curvatures~\cite{mitchell2023detectgpt}, and intrinsic dimensions~\cite{tulchinskii2023intrinsic}.
+These detection methods typically assume the existence of {\it distributional gaps} between human-generated and AI-generated text, with detection achieved by identifying these gaps.
+We divide the detection methods into white-box and black-box detection. {\it White-box} detection methods leverage or estimate the intrinsic states of the text to model the distributional gaps, incorporating word distributions~\citep{gehrmann2019gltr}, probability curvatures~\citep{mitchell2023detectgpt}, and intrinsic dimensions~\citep{tulchinskii2023intrinsic}.
 However, recent AI models like ChatGPT are often black boxes with inaccessible and hard-to-estimate internals, rendering white-box detection inapplicable.
 Thus, {\it black-box detectors} have also been proposed.
-These detectors primarily learn the distributional gap by training binary classifiers with manually collected human corpora and AI-generated content~\cite{guo2023close,solaiman2019release,tian2023multiscale}.
+These detectors primarily learn the distributional gap by training binary classifiers with manually collected human corpora and AI-generated text~\citep{guo2023close,solaiman2019release,tian2023multiscale}.

 Our work challenges the traditional understanding of the distributional gaps.
 We discover that detectors do not primarily rely on these gaps, at least not on those visible to humans in terms of semantics and styles.
 First, we find that even when generated text includes the phrase ``As an AI model'', detectors may still classify it as human-generated.
 This suggests that detectors do not properly utilize semantic information for detection.
 Second, we find that general style transfer is ineffective in evading detectors; only when the new style is highly intense can detection potentially be evaded.